gxdai/sketchShapeWeightedCL/README.md

 ### Shape

 * Shapes are rendered from 12 different angles.
 * All the rendered image are finetuned with AlexNet.
 * Visual features are extracted in the second last layer.
 * Max-pooling to get the final shape representation

 ### Sketch
 * Simply fine-tuned with AlexNet and extract the visual features in the second last layer

-## run
+## Run
 102 denotes using 102 gpu, 0 denotes gpu index, train denotes the mode
 ```
 ./runWasser.sh 102 0 train